Easy answer: yes it is!

 KalariLab is also home for Dr Caoru Osani (MD,BAMS,PGDYN) that is a fully qualified Ayurvedic Doctor who trained in Rajasthan, India.
 She has also been a student of Kalarippayattu since 2003.
 As a member of KalariLAB she offers Ayurvedic consultation and prescription of medicines and diet/lifestyle indications to all students partaking in the immersion courses.
 She also offers consultation to clients outside these courses, on request.

 We chose to do the free lesson, and then we bought the Silver Pass.
 You will then be redirected to a member page where you have access to all the lessons, course descriptions, tutorials, Help, and even some lessons on Fasciology which have helped my migraines to stay away.

 Great!
 Me and Richie (now 6 years old) have been having some mother and son time doing the exercises.

-Anyone can do these exercises – people of any age, used or not to do exercise (a great way to start if you don’t do it by now); and remember: it can be done everywhere – at home, while travelling, etc. You will love it and it will make wonders to you.
+Anyone can do these exercises – people of any age, used or not to do exercise (a great way to start if you don’t do it by now); and remember: it can be done everywhere – at home, while travelling, etc. You will love it, and it will make wonders for you.

 Try for yourself: